SUI-Components/adevinta-spain-components/components/tool/taskManager/README.md

 ## runSimpleTask

 Some tasks may not have multiple works.
-In fact, when migratin an already existing system to the TaskManager, we could have a lot of simple tasks composed just by one `work`.
+In fact, when migrating an already existing system to the TaskManager, we could have a lot of simple tasks composed just by one `work`.

 In these cases, the ideal approach is to add new simple tasks by using the `runSimpleTask` method, which will create a simple `task` with one single `work`, and as little props as possible.